p4lang/bf-p4c/README.md

 #### mau

-Mau processing begins by converting the P4 IR into this form (this is the 'mid-end'), which is prototyped in `extract_maupipe.cpp`.
+Mau processing begins by converting the P4 IR into a pair of `IR::MAU::TableSeq` objects (one for ingress, and one for egress -- this is the 'mid-end'), which is prototyped in `extract_maupipe.cpp`.
 Then the code can reorganized by various optimization passes that will be needed:

 - Gateway analysis and splitting -- gateway tables that are too complex for tofino must be split int multiple gateways.